-BUS 499 - BÚSINESS CAPSTONE: THESIS This capstone senior thesis offers students majorir
+BUS 499 - BUSINESS CAPSTONE: THESIS

 This capstone senior thesis offers students majoring in Business Administration the opportunity to demonstrate mastery of the skills and competencies gained in their course of study by applying them to the research and analysis of a publicly traded, transnational firm.
 The analysis and findings of the semester-long research project are presented in a thesis paper and consultant-style presentation.